-There are 2 abstractions in the catchment and neither of them are 'at risk'.
+There are 23 abstractions in the catchment.
+All but 2 of these are groundwater abstractions and none of them are 'at risk'.
 As these abstractions don't represent a significant proportion of their corresponding resources, it is unlikely that they are affecting any aspect of water quality in this shellfish area.